Jarfsoft/mecano_new_year_timer/README.md

 # Scheduled Music Player - Un Año Más

-A React application that automatically plays "Un Año Más" by Mecano at 23:56:26 on December 31st (any year).
+A React TypeScript application that automatically plays "Un Año Más" by Mecano at 23:56:26 on December 31st (any year).
 Perfect for New Year countdown events and celebrations.

 ## Features